dward2/BME547/Lectures/image_encoding_decoding.md

 demonstrated by the `save_b64_image()` function.
   * The base64 decoding is done the same as in the `view_b64_image()` function.
   * The resulting bytes are then written to a binary file.

+## Image Toolbox
+On the page [image_toolbox.md](../Resources/image_toolbox.md) in the Resources section, I describe in more detail the various transformations and states that the image data can be held in Python, including the base64 encoding and decoding.
+Also included is code to perform the various transformation.
+This information provides a basis for using and manipulating images for your final project.

 ## Documentation Links
 * <https://docs.python.org/3/library/base64.html>